phn/pytpm/README.rst

 For detailed information on the constants, data structures and functions in PyTPM, see the reference section in the documentation.

-Code fragments in the following sections are from an ipython_ terminal session.
+Code fragments in the following sections are from ipython_ terminal sessions.

 .. .. code-block:: ipython